scienceasdf/su2code.github.io/_docs/Theory.md

 permalink: /docs/Theory/
 ---

+`TK:: Are all information that seem to be identical between FVM and FEM solver actually identical.
+E.g. Sutherlands law for viscosity or non-ideal fluids are available for the FEM solver, Turbulence models.
+Somewhere a disclaimer could be written s.th. like Unless you know exactly intend to use the nodal DG solver...
+Use the FVM solvers.
+I dont know how Edwin sees this guide.
+Because I might be an idea to leave the DG solver out of this completely.
+There is also no tutorial.
+If I am well informed, mesh genertion is not that straight forward either.  `

+`TK:: Btw I am not looking at correct punctuation at the end of the formulas as there is none ;)`

+`TK:: `

 **This guide is for version 7 only**

 This page contains a very brief summary of the different governing equation sets that are treated in each of the solvers within SU2.
-The reader will be referred to other references for the full detail of the numerical implementations, but we will also describe the approaches at a high level here.
+The reader will be referred to other references `TK:: Good idea... no reference given though :) Sorry turbulence is given.
+Do you plan to include publications as well.
+That would be especially fitting for your incompressible paper.` for the full detail of the numerical implementations, but we will also describe the approaches at a high level here.

 ---